stephan-gh/M3/README.md

     $ cd hw/gem5
     $ scons build/X86/gem5.opt build/X86/gem5.debug

+#### Rust

+M³ is partially written in Rust and therefore you need to install Rust before building M³.
+Since M³ still uses some nightly features of Rust, you need the nightly version.
+Additionally, ``cargo-xbuild`` is required to build ``core``, ``alloc``, and other base libraries of Rust for a non-standard platforms like M³.
+You can install these with ``rustup`` and ``cargo``:

+    $ rustup install nightly
+    $ rustup default nightly
+    $ rustup component add rust-src
+    $ cargo install cargo-xbuild

 ### Building:

 Before you build M³, you should choose your target platform and the build-mode by exporting the